 We spent about a week in this little country and loved it.
 We travelled to the south and explored the Algarve’s beaches, then we headed north to see hilly Porto and try its namesake drink, and lastly we ended in Lisbon – a capital city that blew me away with its beauty.

 So don’t be intimidated by only having a week here.
 I loved our time in Portugal.
 And I felt like we were able to both see a lot and spend more than a couple hours in each place.

 So without further adieu, I hope you find our Portugal itinerary helpful for planning your own trip.
 And that you fall as equally in love with this country as we did.

 Days 1-2: Lagos

 This itinerary starts off in Lagos.
 If you land in Lisbon, head to Lagos on the same day (information on how to get there below)!

 If you want to mix up this itinerary’s order, definitely do what feels right to you!
 I wanted to experience the south, north, and Lisbon, which is why we jumped around.
 But you can also skip one of the destinations and spend more time in the other places.

 Day 1: Explore Lagos & Its Beaches

-Camilo beach is located very close to our B&B and we could easily walk there.
-And though the beach was packed and the water was cold, I couldn’t wipe the smile off my face.
+Camilo beach is located very close to our accommodation and we easily walked there.
+And though the beach was packed and the water was cold (like icy), I couldn’t wipe the smile off my face.